 Based upon the current sanctions and arrangements with correspondent banks ATB has:

-a) No appetite for transactions with clients located, domiciled or registered in or owned/controlled by persons located, domiciled or registered (including government or any sub division thereof) Cuba, Crimean Region of Ukraine, Eritrea, Iran, Libya, North Korea, Sudan (and South Sudan), Somalia and Syria.
+a) No appetite for transactions with clients located, domiciled or registered and/or clients owned/controlled by persons located, domiciled or registered (including government or any sub division thereof), in Cuba, Crimean Region of Ukraine, Eritrea, Iran, Libya, North Korea, Sudan (and South Sudan), Somalia, and Syria.
 ATB will not execute any payment to and/or from (legal) persons located, domiciled or registered in these countries.

-b) Limited appetite for transactions with clients located, domiciled or registered in or owned/controlled by persons located, domiciled or registered (including government or any sub division thereof), in Afghanistan, Democratic Republic of the Congo, Iraq, Lebanon, Myanmar, Pakistan, Palestinian Territories, Yemen and Zimbabwe.
-This limitation means, that execution of any payment to and/or from (legal) persons located, domiciled or registered in these countries is dependent on the type of transaction and subject to prior explanation and documentation.
+b) Limited appetite for transactions with clients located, domiciled or registered and/or clients owned/controlled by persons located, domiciled or registered (including government or any sub division thereof), in Afghanistan, Democratic Republic of the Congo, Iraq, Lebanon, Myanmar, Pakistan, Palestinian Territories, Russia, Ukraine, Yemen and Zimbabwe.
+This limitation means, that execution of any payment to and/or form (legal) persons located domiciled or registered in these countries is dependent on the type of transaction and subject to prior explanation and documentation.

-It is not allowed to participate, knowingly or intentionally, directly or indirectly, in activities with objective or effect of which is to circumvent the above.
+It is not allowed to participate, knowingly or intentionally, directly or indirectly, in activities the object or effect of which is to circumvent the above.